Monitoring

 ”de9c907b-6675-40bd-bf09-d4ce7b24f22d”

-The session trace log captures detailed information for every query executed during the session, including:
+The trace captures detailed information for every query executed during the session, including:

-This detailed logging helps in profiling the entire session workload, increasing visibility into potential performance bottlenecks without congesting the system log.
+This detailed logging helps in profiling the entire session workload, increasing visibility into potential performance bottlenecks without enabling trace-level logging globally.

-To stop logging additional information for the current session, use the following command:
+To stop emitting trace events for the current session, use the following command:

 SET SESSION TRACE OFF;

-After executing this command, no further data will be written to the session trace log for the active session.
+After executing this command, no further trace events are written for the active session.